ooboqoo/ooboqoo.github.io/mobile/flutter/dart/language.md

 ## Classes

 Dart is an object-oriented language with classes and mixin-based inheritance.
 Every object is an instance of a class, and all classes descend from `Object`.
-Mixin-based inheritance means that although every class (except for `Object`) has exactly one superclass, a class body can be reused in multiple class hierarchies.
+Mixin-based inheritance means that although every class (except for `Object`) has *exactly one superclass*, a class body can be reused in multiple class hierarchies.

 ```dart
 class A {